-When the recovery stalls around six weeks after knee surgery patients naturally get upset, if not really and truly depressed, about the whole thing.
-I cannot tell you how many time I have heard the words “I wish had had never had this surgery.
-I’d rather go back to my bone-on-bone self if this is all I am going to be able to do after the surgery.”
-Oftentimes a lack of knee bending is simply not their fault… and I know it can be fixed.
+When the recovery stalls around six weeks after knee surgery patients naturally get upset about the whole thing.
+I regularly hear the words “I wish had had never had this surgery.
+I’d rather go back to my bone-on-bone self.”
+And I know this can be fixed.

 Help!
 I’m stuck!

 Yes, that was me nine weeks post surgery for total knee replacement.
 I could not get past 100º on my own or 105º with the therapist.
 For several years I had been going to the gym three or four times a week for yoga, Pilates, stretch and flex, and interval classes, so this degree of motion was not acceptable to me.

 The total knee replacement (TKA) was on December 3, 2019.
 By mid-January, it was apparent that the recovery had stalled.
 On February 4, 2020, two months after his knee replacement, at only 88º of flexion, Gary started on X10.

 The new X10 patented technology provides an increase in flexion after standard physical therapy has failed.
 The X10 is not surgical, does not require anesthesia, is not painful, and does not require additional physical therapy upon completion.